icyphy/emsoft25/README.md

 ### Follow-up Work

-- This technique in this work has recently been used in NASA JPL's [F Prime](https://github.com/nasa/fprime) framework.  [[Code](https://github.com/lsk567/fpp-to-phaser)]
+- The technique in this work has recently been demonstrated in NASA JPL's [F Prime](https://github.com/nasa/fprime) framework.  [[Code](https://github.com/lsk567/fpp-to-phaser)]